ibm-cloud-docs/log-analysis/iam.md

 {:download: .download}

-# Managing user access with Identity and Access Management
+# Managing user access with Identity and Access Management (IAM)
 {: #iam}

 {{site.data.keyword.iamlong}} (IAM) enables you to securely authenticate users and control access to all cloud resources consistently in the {{site.data.keyword.Bluemix_notm}}.